-Elder son drove me, Guide poodle and all them there boxes plus the 2 suitcases of more sandplay stuff into the city, all of which went by train, as a matter of fact; by Amtrak Express, NYPenn to Flagstaff: 27 items in all for a total of $250.25.
+Elder son drove me, with Guide Poodle, and all them there boxes plus the 2 suitcases of more sandplay stuff, into the city.
+They all went by train, Amtrak Express, NYPenn to Flagstaff: 27 items in all for a total of $250.25.
 Amazing!

 It goes to show what it can take to get an apparently simple task done, yes?

 That was a few weeks ago.
-Guide poodle and I boarded a passenger train a few hours after the packages were shipped; we got to see family and friends in MD, IL and NM, interview Arcosanti architect-builders along the way; when we got to Flagstaff - imagine! - all those boxes and bags of toys, all that gear for sandplay-as-a-projective-test-at-Arcosanti, awaited us at the Amtrak station when we arrived.
+Guide Poodle and I boarded a passenger train a few hours after the packages were shipped; we got to see family and friends in MD, IL and NM, interview Arcosanti architect-builders along the way.
+When we got to Flagstaff - imagine! - all those boxes and bags of toys, all that gear for sandplay-as-a-projective-test-at-Arcosanti, was awaiting us at the Amtrak station when we arrived.
 Kinda felt like the Universe might actually be in alignment with the project.

 A trip to Phoenix yielded up a fine truckload of wood for curved (!) shelves for the miniatures, new trays, plus all the hardware odds and ends needed for the trays to lock into place or roll nicely across the floor of the Red Room if need be.